 Apart from the half hour sessions, not a lot of time.
 Nor much “effort” in the usual sense of that word.
-What is important is a sincere interest in improving your posture and patterns of movement and a willingness to experiment with some very simple processes that, for the most part, you can do from time to time during your normal daily activities.
+What is important is a sincere interest in improving your posture and patterns of movement and a willingness to experiment with some very simple processes that, for the most part, you can do whenever you want during your normal daily activities.

 HOW MANY SESSIONS WILL I NEED?

 There is no definitive answer to that question as so much depends on what your specific goals are.
-In general, I’ve found that scheduling a session or two a week for a couple of months provides an excellent foundation for most people – one that allows them to continue on their own.
+In general, I’ve found that scheduling a session a week for a 2-3 months provides an excellent foundation for most people – one that allows them to continue developing their skills on their own.

 You can contact me, Robert Rickover, by phone or email using this Contact Page to set up an initial session.
-I charge US$60 for a 30 minute session.
-Most clients pay with PayPal – or with a credit card using the Donate button at AlexTechExpress.com/support
+I charge US$70 for a session.
+That includes at least 30 minutes for the lesson itself, plus sending you the video of our session, links to websites that relate to what we have been covering, and if needed, answering any questions that come up between sessions.
+Most clients pay with PayPal or Zelle – or with a credit card using the Donate button at AlexanderTechnique.com/support

 If you have any other questions feel free to contact me using this Contact Page.